-Eurovision 2023 tickets go on sale today as rumours rife about UK act – latest news
+Eurovision 2023 sells out as grand final tickets go in 34 minutes – latest news

 Eurovision week kicks off on Monday 8 May, with semi-finals taking place on Tuesday 9 and Thursday 11 May.
 The grand final will then take place on Saturday 13 May.

-Tickets will be going on sale on Tuesday (7 March) at midday for all three televised shows, as well as six previews.
+Tickets went on sale on Tuesday (7 March) at midday for all three televised shows, as well as six previews.
 The events will be taking place at the ACC Liverpool arena.

+Tickets for the final sold out in less than 34 minutes, while the official Eurovision Twitter account has warned that “demand is high” for the remaining tickets.

 You can find out more information about how to get Eurovision tickets here.